hametar0u/touch-grass/README.md

 It's time, User.
 Time to wake up.
 Time to go touch some grass.

+## Usage
+After cloning the repo, open up your Chrome's extension page and check Developer mode.
+There should now be a toolbar with the "Load Unpacked" option.
+Click that and select the src folder as the path to load the extension.

+This extension currently works with Instagram, Twitter, and Facebook.
+If you want some more functionality, feel free to edit the `manifest.json` file and reload the package, at your own risk.

 ## Project Design
 We made a chrome plugin that does something every time you go on a social media, after a certain period of time (shortened for demonstration), ducks/geese start floating around on your screen